Thank you for reading our post, please rate this article at the end.

 Oddly enough, eating some foods will put off some bugs.
 Garlic, in particular, allows the garlic smell to come out of your pores, and mosquitoes hate it.

 And the good thing is you don’t have to eat real garlic.
-Consider the garlic pill, but not the odorless kind you need to stink.
+Consider the garlic pill, but not the odorless kind, you need to stink.

 Vitamin B is also effective at repelling bugs.
 Of course, vitamin B will take time to build up in your body.
 You must take the Vitamin B pill at least a week before your trip.

-10. Be Aware of the Deodorants you Use
+10. Be Aware of the Deodorants You Use

 11. Consider Thermacell

-A remedy to Bug Bite While Camping
+A Remedy for Bug Bites While Camping

-One thing to keep in mind when heading outdoors is you’ll inevitably get bitten, regardless of the techniques you use to deter them.
+One thing to keep in mind when heading outdoors is that you’ll inevitably get bitten, regardless of the techniques you use to deter them.

-However, if you’re sensitive to bug bites and usually have bad reactions such as swelling, consider bringing antihistamines with you.
+However, if you’re sensitive to bug bites and usually have bad reactions, such as swelling, consider bringing antihistamines with you.

 Of course, I’ve already highlighted how you can keep these pesky bugs away from you, but at the end of the day, remember you’re in their world.